j0ly/FirstProject/REPORT.md

 ### How to fix:
 Enable SSL (see the link in Readme for details)!

-But there are many requirements when handling credit card data, see https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard<br>

 ## A7-Missing Function Level Access Control
 The database credentials are stored in an easy to guess plaintext config file, inside the web-root, and is lacking access control.
 ### How to identify